 Presidential Global Scholars

-The Presidential Global Scholars program is sponsored by the Office of the University President as well as University Honors.
-It exists to provide Virgnia Tech honors students with the opportunity to discover their niches in an interconnected society and to empower them to contribute positively to our transforming world.
+The Presidential Global Scholars program is sponsored by University Honors, the Office of the University President, and Outreach and International Affairs.
+It exists to provide Virginia Tech honors students with the opportunity to discover their niches in an interconnected society and to empower them to contribute positively to our transforming world.

-PGS is designed as a collaborative learning community in which ambitious Honors students and award-winning professors work in tandem with the resources and opportunities in Europe and beyond to create an environment that allows the students to better understand the world and what they might accomplish in it. (photo by Kim Carlson)
+PGS is designed as a collaborative living-learning community in which ambitious Honors students and award-winning professors work in tandem with the resources and opportunities in Europe and beyond to create an environment that allows the students to better understand the world and what they might accomplish in it.

 Join us and…

 Modules are hands-on learning experiences taught by award-winning professors from across the Virginia Tech campus.